v2i0s2h2/open-chat-bots/ts/README.md

 ### OpenChatPublicKey

 To authorise the execution of bot commands a user requests an authorisation token from the OpenChat backend.
 If granted, OpenChat will sign this jwt token using it's own private key.
 The public key part of this key pair needs to be passed into the BotClient so that the BotClient can verify and decode the auth token.
 This is important because the auth token contains all of the context and arguments of the command to be executed.
 We need to be able to decode it and to be sure that it originated in the OpenChat system.

-TBD - how to get the public key.

 ### EncodedJwt